hatimeria/HatimeriaExtJSBundle/Resources/doc/index.rst

 Optionally configure singin route
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ::

     // app/config/config.yml
     hatimeria_ext_js:
       signin_route: fos_user_security_login

 If direct request got 403 response code it will redirect user to login page

-Add the ExtDirect API into your page
+Add Javascript files to your layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you is using Twig engine, only add the follow line in your views page at the